 Gravel Road Maintenance and Design

-This one-day workshop helps supervisory personnel and operators better understand the materials, techniques, equipment needed for maintaining gravel roads, and review new techniques and ideas in gravel road maintenance.
-Slides, videos, and group discussions will help attendees learn from real-world examples and benefit from the exchange of information with instructors and other attendees.
+This one-day workshop helps supervisory personnel and operators better understand the materials, techniques, and equipment needed for maintaining gravel roads, as well as review new techniques and ideas.
+Slides, videos, and group discussions will help you learn from real-world examples and benefit from the exchange of information with instructors and other attendees.

 - The latest in gravel road maintenance techniques

 - How to reduce washboarding

 - How to choose good sources of gravel

 - How to shape a gravel road, including a proper crown and shoulder